 The correspondence from the Respondent father’s lawyer explained his opinion of the applicable law, however, the law itself with a translation was not appended.
 The judge also noted that the Respondent father knew precisely where the Applicant mother was living at all times in Ontario.
 He had an obligation to serve her with the documents but failed to properly do so.

 The judge found that since the Respondent father did not remarry until more than a year after the separation of the parties, one can assume that he obtained the divorce in Russia to defeat the Applicant mother’s claim to spousal support.
 Furthermore, based on the lack of notice provided to the Applicant mother, the judge ruled that the Russian divorce must be set aside.

 Do you need assistance with your divorce case?
-Call us today at (905) 581-7222 to set up your free consultation with our Ontario divorce lawyers.
+Call us today at (905) 581-7222 to set up your free in-office consultation with our Ontario divorce lawyers.